Which Language Is Richest In Words?

 Have you heard language experts say that English has more words than other languages?
 The claim is made but it’s practically impossible to verify.

 Many language experts claim that English has more words than any other language.
 Steven Frank, author of The Pen Commandments, estimates that English has around 500,000 words, compared to German’s 135,000 and French’s fewer than 100,000.
 However, these numbers are hard to verify due to the nuances in counting words.
 For instance, should “run,” “runs,” and “ran” be counted as separate words?
 What about “run” as a verb and “run” as a noun?
-According to a recent NPR article, “run” has at least 645 different meanings!
+According to an NPR article, “run” has at least 645 different meanings!

 When counting a language’s words do we count compounds?
 Is “every day” one word or two?
 Are the names of new chemical compounds words?
 Answering the question, “What is the richest language?” becomes more and more complicated.